allesklar/tkh_authentication/README.md

 You need a root route in your app but most apps have that already.

 And then of course restart your server!
-Typically:

 		$ rails s